Someone with a skinny fat body type has too little muscle mass and too much body fat.

 Skinny fatness often afflicts people who think they’re doing everything right with their diet and workouts.
-You’ve probably seen or experienced this yourself: you go to the gym regularly, do cardio every week, eat “clean,” and yet still look skinny fat.
+Even if you go to the gym regularly, do cardio every week, and eat “clean,” you can still look skinny fat.

 So, what causes skinny fatness and how can you get rid of it?